|Last updated 1 July 2021|

 Airlines to operate alternate fortnightly Melbourne-Perth-Cocos return

 From March 1971 a revised contract introduced fortnightly Boeing 727s Perth-Cocos-Perth.
 The previous charter leg to/from Melbourne was no longer needed.
 This allowed the airlines to schedule the Cocos return flight between their regular B727 passenger services to Perth, a big improvement to productivity.
-The first 727 charter to Cocos was operated by Ansett 's VH-RMD on 11 March 1971.
+The first 727 service to Cocos was operated by Ansett 's VH-RMD on 11 March 1971, followed by TAA's VH-TJC on 25 March.
+The jets cut the ocean crossing time to 3 hours 45 minutes.

 being readied for another courier service to Perth and Cocos.
 Photo by John Hopton